 - External auditing by notified body / competent authority / FDA

-We are human, and most of us prefer to do less, no more.
+We are human, and most of us prefer to do less.
 An external party checking the medical device companies is vital.
 Nobody wants another PIP implant scandal……

-In this article, we are now focusing on the sound functioning risk management process in a company.
+In this article, we are now focusing on a company’s sound functioning risk management process.

 And continue with how….